-Understanding VR motion sickness reduction
+Understanding VR sickness

 How Evrience Air's latest version helps reduce VR motion sickness